pjmalandrino/pjmalandrino/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Keycloak and multi-tenancy
+- 🔭 I’m currently working on Microservices and Event-driven architectures
-- 🌱 I’m currently learning to develop DAO's
+- 🌱 I’m currently learning quantum Computing
 - 👯 I’m looking to collaborate on Web3
 - 💬 Ask me about Web2 / Web3
 - 📫 How to reach me: pierjean.malandrino@scub.net